Suzuko-Nakajima/Points-System/README.md

 - Added new items!
 - Added colored text to Nakajima's dialogue!
 - Train against Nakajima to earn more points and new battle experience!

+## Update v2021.4.28.4
+- Training sessions are now playable in terms of winning, not just losing.